What makes Candida auris so dangerous?

 The CDC estimates that “based on information from a limited number of patients, 30–60% of people with C. auris infections have died.
 However, many of these people had other serious illnesses that also increased their risk of death.”

-Another reason Candida auris is so concerning is because of how well it has adapted to surviving on surfaces, Nolan said.
+Another reason Candida auris is so concerning is because of how well it has adapted to survive on surfaces, Nolan said.

 “It’s really good at just being, generally speaking, in the environment,” Nolan explained.
 “So if you have it on a patient’s bed for example, on the railing, and you go to wipe everything down, if in whatever way maybe a couple of pathogens didn’t get cleared, then they’re becoming resistant.
 And so over time, they can kind of grow and populate in that hospital environment.”